cloudfoundry/loggregator-release/src/doppler/README.md

 Logging data passes through the system as [protocol-buffers](https://github.com/google/protobuf), using [Dropsonde](https://github.com/cloudfoundry/dropsonde).

 In a redundant Cloud Foundry setup, Loggregator can be configured to survive zone failures.
 Log messages from non-affected zones will still make it to the end user.
 On AWS, availability zones could be used as redundancy zones.
-The following is an example of a multi zone setup with two zones.

 ## Usage
 ```